davidryan59/ji-rcn/README.md

 [![npm version](https://badge.fury.io/js/ji-rcn.png)](https://badge.fury.io/js/ji-rcn)[![Build status](https://travis-ci.org/davidryan59/ji-rcn.svg?master)](https://travis-ci.org/davidryan59)

 **Just Intonation** (JI) tunes musical instruments to have whole number frequency ratios between notes.
 This is the natural system of tuning for many important musical instruments, including the human voice, stringed instruments, and wind instruments.
-For such instruments, JI tuning sounds better than tempered tuning.
-A common example of tempered tuning is 12TET (12 tone equal temperament) which splits the octave into 12 equal semitones.
+For such instruments, JI tuning sounds better, more natural, more 'in tune' than tempered tuning.
+A common example of tempered tuning is 12TET (12 tone equal temperament) which splits the octave into 12 equal semitones; this is the default modern tuning, used for many instruments such as pianos, but noticeably out of tune from pure JI intervals.

 JI can also be called Rational Intonation (RI) since its interval ratios are rational numbers of the form `a/b`, or equivalently simple ratios of the form `a:b`.
 In JI chords with three or more notes make complex ratios of the form `a:b:c`, `a:b:c:d`, etc.
 - Examples of intervals include: an octave (1:2), a perfect fifth (2:3), a perfect fourth (3:4), a major third (4:5)
 - Examples of chords include: a major triad (4:5:6), a minor triad (10:12:15), an extended seventh chord (4:6:7:10)

 The tempered tuning 12TET has only 12 notes in the octave.
 However, Just Intonation has an unlimited number of notes available in the octave.
 This gives more musical variety, but it poses a greater notational challenge.
-The whole of 12TET can be notated with less than 100 notations of the form `'C4'`, `'Bb7'`, `'E0'`, etc. However, how is it possible to notate the whole of JI, where there are a potentially infinite number of different notes and chords?
+The whole of 12TET can be notated with less than 100 notations of the form `C4`, `Bb7`, `E0`, etc. However, how is it possible to notate the whole of JI, where there are a potentially infinite number of different notes and chords?

 **Rational Comma Notation** (RCN) was designed to solve this problem.
 It was developed by David Ryan between 2015 and 2017, and [is documented in this paper](https://arxiv.org/abs/1612.01860).

 For RCN it is necessary to specify an algorithm which maps any prime `p` to its prime comma `n/m`.
 For example, primes `5` and `7` are usually given commas `80/81` and `63/64` respectively.
 The primes used in the comma for `p` are usually `2`, `3` and `p` only (since limiting commas to these three prime components reduces computational complexity).
 Even with that constraint, algorithms tend to vary for higher primes.
-Three algorithms which have been developed are: `'DR'`, `'SAG'`, and `'KG2'`; these are each described in the paper above.
+Three algorithms which have been developed are: `DR`, `SAG`, and `KG2`; these are each described in the paper above.

 The purpose of the `ji-rcn` npm package is to help convert between:
 - A musical interval with a frequency ratio expressed as a rational number